2002 German Grand Prix

 The 2002 German Grand Prix (formally the Grosser Mobil 1 Preis von Deutschland 2002) was a Formula One motor race held at the Hockenheimring, Hockenheim, Baden-Württemberg, Germany on 28 July 2002.
 It was the 12th of 17 rounds in the 2002 Formula One World Championship and the second Grand Prix to be held in Germany that year.
 Ferrari driver Michael Schumacher won the 67-lap race from pole position.
 The Williams duo of Juan Pablo Montoya and Ralf Schumacher finished second and third, respectively.

-This was the first race to be held on the reconfigured Hockenheimring circuit, which was decreased in length for safety and better spectator watching.
+This was the first race to be held on the reconfigured Hockenheimring circuit, which was decreased in length for safety and better spectator viewing.
 Michael Schumacher, the World Drivers' Champion, qualified on pole position after setting the fastest lap time in the one-hour qualifying session.
-Schumacher led for the most of the race, except for two rounds of pit stops, and won his ninth victory of the season and 62nd of his career.
+Schumacher led for the most of the race, except for two rounds of pit stops, and achieved his ninth victory of the season and 62nd of his career.
 Montoya finished second, 10.5 seconds behind, when his teammate Ralf Schumacher made an unscheduled pit stop late in the race to repressurise the car's pneumatic valve-gear reservoir when the air pressure in the engine's pneumatic valve system dropped.

 The race result maintained Michael Schumacher's unassailable lead in the World Drivers' Championship with 106 championship points.
 Montoya remained in second while his teammate Ralf Schumacher overtook Ferrari's Rubens Barrichello for third.
 Ferrari extended their World Constructors' Championship advantage over Williams to 56 championship points with five races remaining in the season.